Save Your Spot

 Learn about emerging threats and innovative threat intelligence strategies from Polyswarm, Cybersixgill, and Anomali.
 This virtual threat briefing will bring the community together to discuss threat intelligence challenges, requirements, and best practices.
 Industry experts and threat intelligence thought-leaders will provide briefings on today’s threat landscape, adversaries, and their attack techniques.

 This session is intended for both CXO and Sr. Technical Staff.
 Attendees can anticipate walking away with recommendations for their teams and tangible information to research within their own environments.

-We will be donating to the California Community Foundation (COVID-19 relief fund) on behalf of all of those that attend.
+We will be donating to No Kid Hungry on behalf of all attendees.
+No Kid Hungry is the only national campaign dedicated to ending childhood hunger in the United States.
 Come learn and help those in need in our community!

 Predicting Tomorrow's Threats with Today's Intelligence